neoskop/dev-guidelines/README.md

 - **JavaScript / TypeScript**

   - We prefer [Yarn](https://yarnpkg.com/en/) as our package manager, due to its speed and "workspaces" feature used in our mono repos.
+We only use exact version numbers in our **package.json** (no ~ or ^).
   - We use [Webpack](https://webpack.js.org/) as our code bundler.
   - For more advanced build steps we use **NPM scripts**.
 You may consider [Jake](http://jakejs.com/) for _really_ complex build steps.
   - We use **npm audit** to monitor our dependencies for vulnerabilities in projects using NPM >= 6.
 Otherwise we use [Snyk](https://snyk.io/).